November 05, 2024

 Many men in New Zealand find it tough to talk about mental health issues.

-We know that because Kiwi males reported lower rates of depression and anxiety than females but accounted for more than three-quarters of suspected suicides in New Zealand last year.
+We know that because Kiwi males reported lower rates of depression and anxiety than females but accounted for more than 70 per cent suspected suicides in New Zealand in the 2022-23 year.

-Ministry of Health figures show that of the 607 suspected suicides in 2021, 472 were men and 135 were women.
+Te Whatu Ora figures show that of the 565 suspected suicides in that 12-month period, 411 were men and 154 were women.

 If you are a man struggling with anxiety or depression or somebody that wants to support a partner, father, son, mate or colleague, there are loads of online resources and support groups that can help.